klenin/cats-main/CodingStyle.md

 ## Strictness and warnings
 * All packages MUST start from `use strict` and `use warnings` statements.
 * `no strict` statement MUST be enclosed in a smallest possible block.
-* Code SHOULD NOT generate any warnings.
+* Code MUST NOT generate any warnings.

 ## Security
 * User-supplied values MUST be passed to SQL via parameters only.